nicolassilvadev/python-barcode-service/README.md

 ## How to run
 > I am using `virtualenv` here, feel free to not...
 Just remove it from `requirements.txt`
-- Once you have cloned the repo, run `pip install virtualenv`
-- Right after run `python3 -m venv .venv`
+- Once you have cloned the repo, run `python3 -m venv .venv`
-- And to activate the virtual env, run `source .venv/bin/activate`
+- To activate the virtual env, run `source .venv/bin/activate`
 - To install all the dependecies, run `pip3 install -r requirements.txt` (Feel free to use `pip` instead of `pip3` if you want)
 - In your terminal with the virtual env active, run `python3 run.py`, and thats it!